Gibraltar: Economy

 The semi-wild Barbary macaques are an integral feature in Gibraltar's tourism.

-Gibraltar's economy is dominated by four main sectors: financial services, online gambling, shipping, and tourism, which includes duty-free retail sales to visitors.
+Gibraltar's economy is dominated by four main sectors: financial services, online gambling, maritime services (including ship repairs and fuel supply services), and tourism, which includes duty-free retail sales to visitors.
 The British military traditionally dominated Gibraltar's economy, with the naval dockyard providing the bulk of economic activity.
 This, however, has diminished over the last 20 years and is estimated to account for only seven per cent of the local economy, compared to over 60 per cent in 1984.
 The territory also has a small manufacturing sector, representing a bit less than two per cent of the economy.

 Gibraltar's labour market employs around thirty thousand workers, 80% in the private sector and 20% in the public sector.
 The unemployment rate is extremely low, at around one per cent.

 More than half (53 per cent) of the labour force are resident in Spain or are non Gibraltarians.
 According to the Government of Gibraltar's statistics, around 45 per cent of the total employee jobs, and 58% of the private sector jobs, are held by frontier workers (employees who are normally resident in Spain but are employed in Gibraltar).
 Around 63 per cent of the frontier workers are Spanish nationals.
 More than half (55 per cent) of the private sector employee jobs are held by persons who are not Gibraltarians or Other British nationalities.
 The public sector, on the other hand, employs mainly Gibraltarians and other British (90 per cent).
 As a consequence, according to Fabian Picardo, Chief Minister of Gibraltar, during Brexit negotiations, a frontier which lacked the necessary fluidity for people to be able to access their places of work would put directly at risk nearly half of the jobs of the Gibraltar workforce.

 In the early 2000s, many bookmakers and online gaming operators moved to Gibraltar to benefit from operating in a regulated jurisdiction with a favourable corporate tax regime.
 This corporate tax regime for non-resident controlled companies was phased out by January 2011 and replaced by a still favourable fixed corporate tax rate of ten per cent.

 Tourism is also a significant industry.
 Gibraltar is a popular port for cruise ships and attracts day visitors from resorts in Spain.
 The Rock is a popular tourist attraction, particularly among British tourists and residents in the southern coast of Spain.
 It is also a popular shopping destination, and all goods and services are VAT free, but may be subject to Gibraltar taxes.
 Many of the large British high street chains have branches or franchises in Gibraltar including Morrisons, Marks & Spencer and Mothercare.
 Branches and franchises of international retailers such as Tommy Hilfiger and Sunglass Hut are also present in Gibraltar, as is the Spanish clothing company Mango.